GabeScott/standard-works-vault/General Conference/2009 October - That Your Burdens May Be Light.md

 Our own mistakes and shortcomings produce many of our problems and can place heavy burdens on our own shoulders.
 The most onerous burden we impose upon ourselves is the burden of sin.
 We have all known the remorse and pain which inevitably follow our failure to keep the commandments.

 No matter the burdens we face in life as a consequence of natural conditions, the misconduct of others, or our own mistakes and shortcomings, we are all children of a loving Heavenly Father, who sent us to earth as part of His eternal plan for our growth and progress.
-Our unique individual experiences can help us prepare to return to Him.
-The adversity and afflictions that are ours, however difficult to bear, last, from heaven’s perspective, for “but a small moment; and then, if [we] endure it well, God shall exalt [us] on high.”
-We must do everything we can to bear our burdens “well” for however long our “small moment” carrying them lasts.
+Our unique, individual experiences can help us prepare to return to Him.
+The adversity and afflictions that are ours, however difficult to bear, last, from heaven’s perspective, for “but a small moment; and then, if \[we\] endure it well, God shall exalt \[us\] on high.”[^1] We must do everything we can to bear our burdens “well” for however long our “small moment” carrying them lasts.

 Burdens provide opportunities to practice virtues that contribute to eventual perfection.
-They invite us to yield “to the enticings of the Holy Spirit, and [put] off the natural man and [become] a saint through the atonement of Christ the Lord, and [become] as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon [us], even as a child doth submit to his father.”
-Thus burdens become blessings, though often such blessings are well disguised and may require time, effort, and faith to accept and understand.
+They invite us to yield “to the enticings of the Holy Spirit, and \[put\] off the natural man and \[become\] a saint through the atonement of Christ the Lord, and \[become\] as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon \[us\], even as a child doth submit to his father.”[^2] Thus burdens become blessings, though often such blessings are well disguised and may require time, effort, and faith to accept and understand.
 Four examples may help explain this:

-First, Adam was told, “Cursed shall be the ground for thy sake,” which meant for his benefit, and “by the sweat of thy face shalt thou eat bread.”
-Work is a continual burden, but it is also a continual blessing “for [our] sake,” for it teaches lessons we can learn only “by the sweat of [our] face.”
+- First, Adam was told, “Cursed shall be the ground for thy sake,” which meant for his benefit, and “by the sweat of thy face shalt thou eat bread.”[^3] Work is a continual burden, but it is also a continual blessing “for \[our\] sake,” for it teaches lessons *we* can learn only “by the sweat of \[our\] face.”

-Second, Alma observed that the poverty and “afflictions [of the poor among the Zoramites] had truly humbled them, and that they were in a preparation to hear the word.”
-He added, “Because ye are compelled to be humble blessed are ye.”
-Our economic challenges may help prepare us to hear the word of the Lord.
+- Second, Alma observed that the poverty and “afflictions \[of the poor among the Zoramites\] had truly humbled them, and that they were in a preparation to hear the word.”[^4] He added, “Because ye are compelled to be humble blessed are ye.”[^5] Our economic challenges may help prepare us to hear the word of the Lord.

-Third, because of the “exceedingly great length of [their] war,” many Nephites and Lamanites “were softened because of their afflictions, insomuch that they did humble themselves before God, even in the depth of humility.”
-Political unrest, social disorder, and, in some areas of the world, modern Gadianton robbers may humble us and motivate us to seek heavenly shelter from societal storms.
+- Third, because of the “exceedingly great length of \[their\] war,” many Nephites and Lamanites “were softened because of their afflictions, insomuch that they did humble themselves before God, even in the depth of humility.”[^6] Political unrest, social disorder, and, in some areas of the world, modern Gadianton robbers may humble us and motivate us to seek heavenly shelter from societal storms.

-Fourth, Joseph Smith was told that the terrible things he suffered for years at the hands of his enemies would “give [him] experience, and ... be for [his] good.”
-The suffering we experience through the offenses of others is a valuable, though painful, school for improving our own behavior.
+- Fourth, Joseph Smith was told that the terrible things he suffered for years at the hands of his enemies would “give \[him\] experience, and … be for \[his\] good.”[^7] The suffering we experience through the offenses of others is a valuable, though painful, school for improving our own behavior.

 Further, bearing up under our own burdens can help us develop a reservoir of empathy for the problems others face.
-The Apostle Paul taught that we should “bear ... one another’s burdens, and so fulfil the law of Christ.”
-Accordingly, our baptismal covenants require that we should be “willing to bear one another’s burdens, that they may be light; yea, and [be] willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort.”
+The Apostle Paul taught that we should “bear … one another’s burdens, and so fulfil the law of Christ.”[^8] Accordingly, our baptismal covenants require that we should be “willing to bear one another’s burdens, that they may be light; yea, and \[be\] willing to mourn with those that mourn; yea, and comfort those that stand in need of comfort.”[^9]

-Keeping our baptismal covenants helps relieve our own burdens as well as those of burdened souls we serve.
-Those who offer such assistance to others stand on holy ground.
+Keeping our baptismal covenants helps relieve our *own* burdens as well as those of burdened souls we serve.[^10] Those who offer such assistance to others stand on holy ground.
 In explaining this, the Savior taught:

 “When saw we thee an hungred, and fed thee? or thirsty, and gave thee drink?